Islamic–Hindu relations: Under the Mughal Empire

 In the 16th century, the Mughal Empire was established.
-Under the Mughals, India experienced a period of relative stability and prosperity.
 The Mughals were known for their religious tolerance, and they actively patronized the arts and literature.
-During the Mughal era, Indian art and culture thrived, with the construction of grand monuments such as the Taj Mahal and the Red Fort.
+During the Mughal era, the construction of grand monuments such as the Taj Mahal and the Red Fort took place.
 While the Mughals promoted religious harmony and cultural advancements and nurtured Hindu scholars, poets, and artists, facilitating a dynamic cultural interchange that enriched both Islamic and Hindu traditions, there were instances of religious conflicts between the Mughals and the Rajput over control of territories.
 Aurangzeb was criticized for his policies of religious intolerance towards Hindus.

 In British India

 During the 18th to 20th centuries, India was ruled by the British, who introduced a policy of divide and rule to maintain their control over the country.
 The British also introduced a system of separate electorates, which further exacerbated the divide between the Hindu and Muslim communities.
 The First Indian War of Independence in 1857, also known as the mutiny of 1857, was a major uprising against British rule in India.
 The rebellion was fueled by a range of grievances, including economic exploitation, social and religious discrimination, and political oppression.
 While the rebellion was not solely based on religious tensions between Hindus and Muslims, these tensions did play a role in fueling the conflict.
 During the rebellion, there were instances of both Muslim and Hindu soldiers and civilians fighting together against the British, as well as instances of conflict between the two communities.